ethanjli/ublue-forklift-sysext-demo/README.md

 font in the Ptyxis terminal (Ptyxis is available if you're using the Bluefin-based OS image provided by this repo).

-Next, you should reboot (or if you're *really* impatient and don't want to reboot, run `sudo forklift-stage-apply-systemd`).
+Next, you should reboot.
 Then you will see new system extensions if you run `systemd-sysext status`.
 You will also see that:

 - A new service named `hello-world-extension` ran successfully, if you check its status with